Durza75/COVID_BRICS/README.md

 ## Machine Learning

-K-means Algorithm will be used to analyze the production,export and consumption of the BRICS countries.
+K-means Algorithm will be used to analyze the production,export,import and consumption of the BRICS countries.

 We'll use the Elbow Curve to Determine the Best K Value And then apply the K-mean algorithm to the coffee industry data.

 ![image](https://user-images.githubusercontent.com/88631769/150729979-c730adb7-407b-4539-b322-732abfd74351.png)

+After performing the elbow curve analysis, we got the number of clusters.

 ![bokeh_plot](https://user-images.githubusercontent.com/88631769/150729643-e6a6f7f8-7ce6-4d56-9200-0e50c4a15f5e.png)